by Jason Wasserman MD PhD FRCPC

 Blood moves around the body through long thin tubes called blood vessels.
 Another type of fluid called lymph which contains waste and immune cells moves around the body through specialized vessels called lymphatics.
 The term lymphovascular invasion is used to describe tumour cells that are found inside a blood or lymphatic vessel.
 Lymphovascular invasion is important because these cells are able to metastasize (spread) to other parts of the body such as lymph nodes or the lungs.
 Lymphovascular invasion is very common in NUT carcinoma.

 A margin is any tissue that was cut by the surgeon in order to remove the tumour from your body.
 Whenever possible, surgeons will try to cut tissue outside of the tumour to reduce the risk that any cancer cells will be left behind after the tumour is removed.

-Because these tumours are often removed in multiple pieces, your pathologist may not be able to reliably assess the margins of the tumour.
-For that reason, some pathology reports for NUT carcinoma do not have information about margins.
+Because NUT carcinoma is often removed in multiple pieces, your pathologist may not be able to reliably assess the margins of the tumour.
+For that reason, most pathology reports for NUT carcinoma do not have information about margins.

-A group of cancer cells inside of a lymph node is called a tumour deposit.
+A group of tumour cells inside of a lymph node is called a tumour deposit.
 If a tumour deposit is found, your pathologist will measure the deposit and the largest tumour deposit found will be described in your report.
 Larger tumour deposits are associated with a worse prognosis.
 The size of the largest tumour deposit is also used to determine the nodal stage (see Pathologic stage below).